agarwalakash/railschallenge-city-watch/README.md

 You're a junior developer on a new Rails project.
-Your city is updating their centralized emergency response center and needs a way to provide real-time data about emergencies and emergency services via a JSON web service, which the senior engineer on the project has assigned to you.
+Your city is updating their centralized emergency response center and needs a way to provide real-time data about emergencies and emergency services via a JSON web service, which the senior engineer on the project has assigned to you.r

 The senior engineer hands you some notes from the Project Planning Meeting where the details of the API were (sort of) ironed out.
 When you look at the notes you